USDA-ARS-NWRC/awsm_test_cases/README.md

 ## Linux
-To start the docker image in Linux:
+To start Jupyter Lab in Linux:
 ```
 CURRENT_UID=$(id -u) docker-compose up
 ```

 ## Mac
-To start the docker image in Mac:
+To start Jupyter Lab in Mac:

-## Window
+## Windows
 The Jupyter Lab needs the current user id to ensure that any files created or modified are owned by the user.
 Windows is slightly different in that the `CURRENT_UID` is just a placeholder and does not matter.
 To start the docker image in Windows, either:

 ```